mixmesh/keydir/demo/README.md

 ```

 **NOTE**: The gpg --show-keys option lists the User IDs in reverse
- order compared to the actual packet ordering.
+ order compared to the actual pgp packet ordering.
 This means that the
  primary User ID for alice-bank-id.key is "alice" (nothing else).
 If
  in doubt check with gpg --list-packets.

 **TIP**: Note the key fingerprints and User IDs above.
 They will be
-  used in the forthcoming curl examples.
+  used in forthcoming curl examples.

 Understand the following:

 * alice-bank-id.key has two User IDs, i.e. "alice" is the unadorned
   primary User ID and "MM-PNO:20170101239" identifies the Mixmesh
   Personal Number.
 The personal number is mandatory for a key to be
-  created on the keydir server using Bank ID.
-The primary User ID also
+  created on the keydir server using Bank ID authentication.
+The
-  functions as the Mixmesh Nym.
+  primary User ID also functions as the Mixmesh Nym.

 * bob.key has two User IDs, i.e. "bob" is the unadorned primary User
-  ID and "MM-NYM:bob" identifies Mixmesh Nym (both are the same in
+  ID and "MM-NYM:bob" identifies the Mixmesh Nym (both are the same
-  this case).
+  for this key).

 * chuck.key is a tricky bastard and has three ambiguous User
   IDs. "alice" is the unadorned primary User ID and "bob" is an extra
   User ID.
 "MM-PNO:bob" identifies the Mixmesh Nym.
 This is all very
   confusing and done out of spite.
 It is perfectly OK for Chuck to be
   this devious.

-There is actually one more adorned Mixmesh User ID not used in the
+There is actually one more adorned Mixmesh User ID tah is not used in
-keys above and it is "MM-GN: *" (Given Name), and it works in concert
+the keys above and it is "MM-GN: *" (Given Name).
+It works in concert
 with "MM-PNO: *" to aid the Bank ID authentication.
 To be more
 precise: A "MM-PNO: *" User ID **must** exist and **must** exactly
 match the user's Personal Number negotiated during Bank ID
 authentication.
 A "MM-GN: *" User ID **may** exist and if it does it
 **must** exactly match the Given Name negotiated during the Bank ID
 authentication.

 **NOTE**: Chuck's confusing list of User IDs are introduced to show
 that the only User ID that ever can be considered unique is "MM-PNO: